Safe and Dynamically-Feasible Motion Planning using Control Lyapunov and Barrier Functions: Abstract

 \section{Abstract}

 This paper considers the problem of designing motion planning algorithms for control-affine systems that generate collision-free paths from an initial to a final destination and can be executed using safe and dynamically-feasible controllers.
 We introduce the \texttt{C-CLF-CBF-RRT} algorithm, which produces paths with such properties and leverages rapidly exploring random trees (RRTs), control Lyapunov functions (CLFs) and control barrier functions (CBFs).
-We show that \texttt{C-CLF-CBF-RRT} is computationally efficient for a variety of different dynamics and obstacles, and establish its probabilistic completeness.
+We show that \texttt{C-CLF-CBF-RRT} is computationally efficient for linear systems with polytopic and ellipsoidal constraints, and establish its probabilistic completeness.
 We showcase the performance of \texttt{C-CLF-CBF-RRT} in different simulation and hardware experiments.